 Frictionless Repository can work without any additional configuration.
-It will just validate all the CSV and EXCEL files it can find in your repository (respecting
+It will validate all the CSV, EXCEL and JSONL files it can find in your repository (respecting

 The inquiry descriptor is a Frictionless Framework's Inquiry so you can use whatever is possible to use for the Frictionless Framework validation.
 Here is a more complex example:

-Frictionless Repository step as a part of Github Workflow accepts only one parameter called
+Frictionless Repository step as a part of Github Workflow accepts a parameter called

 You can use Frictionless in many ways and this limit is only our imagination.
 Thanks to composability of Github Actions, it's possible to integrate Frictionless with many other steps and implement complex validation strategies.
 On the other hand, if you are new to Github Actions we recommend to start from these setups: